Sambhav0707/Go_Postgres_basic_CRUD_API/README.md

 ---

-**Note:** Make sure to replace the database connection string in the `.env` file with your actual PostgreSQL credentials before running the application.
+**Note:** Make sure to create a `.env` file with your actual PostgreSQL credentials before running the application.
+Never commit the `.env` file to version control as it contains sensitive information.